ChaoticMind/datenight/readme.md

 ### Datenight ###

-Datenight aims to solve the problem of online sync'ing when multiple parties are consuming the same media together over the internet.
+Datenight aims to solve the problem of sync'ing when multiple parties are co-consuming the same media.

 ### Client ###